 “By containing the fire early, you can stop it from spreading further.”

 4. Have exhaust systems cleaned regularly

 Grease build-ups within kitchen filters, canopies and exhaust systems are a leading cause of kitchen fires.
-The only way to prevent build-ups is with effective cleaning of the exhaust system and regular exchange of the kitchen’s filters.
+The only way to prevent build-ups is with effective cleaning of kitchen exhaust system and regular exchange of the kitchen’s filters.

 All exhaust system cleaning should be carried out by licensed and experienced professionals.
 Doing it yourself or hiring a non-professional cleaner can result in a range of risks, including more obscure grease build-ups being missed.

-For more information on exhaust system cleaning, check out our recent blog article: The Common Cause of Commercial Kitchen Fires [And How to Avoid It].
+For more information on exhaust system cleaning, check out our blog article: The Common Cause of Commercial Kitchen Fires [And How to Avoid It].

 5. Prepare your members of staff for fire